 Its cloud works with raster and vector tiles.
 It can generate static maps or deliver WMS and WMTS services.

-If you enjoyed reading this article about Mapbox alternatives, you should read these as well:
+If you liked this article about Mapbox alternatives, you should also check out this article about free mapping software.